Experimentation

 • LeoVegas Group (SE) - For experimentation without borders: Integrating A/B testing across teams.

-• Lomax A/S (DK) - For going from external consultants to internal excellence: Driving CRO success through collaboration and transparency.
+• Winner of the 2025 Rising Star award: Lomax A/S (DK) - For going from external consultants to internal excellence: Driving CRO success through collaboration and transparency.

 • TVH (BE) - For scaling CRO for ecommerce growth.